The Stories Of 13 Incredible Sunken Cities From History — And What’s Left Of Them Today

-But the most incredible thing about it is that it was built 9,500 years ago – more than 5,000 years before the first great cities began to appear in Mesopotamia.
+Perhaps the most incredible thing about this underwater city, however, is that it was built 9,500 years ago — more than 5,000 years before the first great cities began to appear in Mesopotamia.

-“Nothing else on the scale of the underwater cities of Cambay is known,” says author Graham Hancock.
+“Nothing else on the scale of the underwater cities of Cambay is known,” author Graham Hancock told the BBC at the time.

-The city was lost for thousands of years, buried under 120 feet of water in the Gulf of Cambay.
-It was pulled underwater, it’s believed, when the ice caps melted at the end of the last ice age some 9,000 years ago.
+The city was lost for thousands of years under 120 feet of water in the Gulf of Khambhat, and it was only uncovered when officials from India’s National Institute of Ocean Technology stumbled upon the ruins while testing pollution levels.
+Experts believe it sank when the ice caps melted at the end of the last ice age some 9,000 years ago.

 author